IBM/MLOps-CPD/README.md

 ### Branch management
 This repo has two branches, `master` and `pre-prod`.
 The `master` branch is served as the dev branch, and receives direct commits from the linked `CP4D` project.
 When a pull request is created to merge the changes into the pre-prod branch, Jenkins will automatically start the CI tests.

-### Dataset and data science problem
-In this example we use the German Credit dataset and aim to predict credit risk.
-The dataset can be downloaded from [here](https://github.com/IBM/watson-openscale-samples/blob/main/Cloud%20Pak%20for%20Data/WML/assets/data/credit_risk/german_credit_data_biased_training.csv).

 ### Process overview
 In this repo we demonstrate three steps in the MLOps process: